Chandreshyy/tripadvisor-scraper/README.md

 }
 ```

+Tripadvisor Scraper API automates the bulk of the underlying processes and ensures a block-free experience.

-If you have any questions please [email us](mailto:support@oxylabs.io) or drop a message via the live chat on our homepage.
+If you have any questions, please [email us](mailto:support@oxylabs.io) or drop a message via the live chat on our homepage.